We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 One Week Itinerary

-Students will be split into small groups and will have the opportunity to take part in the following research projects over the course of the week.
+Students will be split into small groups and will have the opportunity to take part in some of the following research projects over the course of the week.
 Each student will be expected to join one of the morning and one of the afternoon/evening activities alongside assisting with data entry.

 • Primates, large mammals and game birds: Distance based survey transects will be completed by the students for these groups along 2 – 3 km trails.
 The method and theories behind DISTANCE sampling will be explained to students and they will be taught how to recognise different species and the main identification features.
 These data are then combined with the camera trap data to estimate abundance of the main species and using time-space analyses to estimate densities.
 The density data are then used to calculate whether hunting levels are sustainable.